How to Turn a Blog Poll Into a Living Data Source

 Use Trend Polls

-If the question is worth asking once, it's worth asking continuously.
-Closing polls is snapshot logic by default.
+If the question is worth asking once, it is worth asking continuously.
+I do not close polls anymore.
+A closed poll is snapshot logic with a vote button still attached.

 Trend polls roll over on a schedule, monthly, quarterly, or annually.
 Each period collects fresh votes while preserving historical data.
 Voters can revote each period, so the data reflects current reality, not outdated choices.
 Period-over-period comparison happens automatically.
-You don't re-ask the question.
+You do not re-ask the question.
 The system does.

 Connect It to a Living Chart

 A poll that updates but requires manual re-exporting is friction disguised as progress.
 The visualization should update automatically, no replacing images, no refreshing screenshots.
 A live window, not a frozen artifact.
-That's what separates living charts from static ones.
+That is what separates living charts from static ones.

 Let the Data Inform the Narrative

-The most advanced layer connects the full chain: polls generate claims, charts visualize those claims, Living Content blocks rewrite the prose when claims go stale.
+The most advanced layer closes the loop: polls generate claims, charts visualize them, Living Content rewrites the prose when a claim goes stale, and the Pulse timeline logs every shift as a beat.

 When a trend poll tracks data across time periods, each period stores the full distribution.
 The chart shows where things stand and where things moved.
 Previous periods overlay against current ones.
 Percentage changes appear automatically.
-The claims layer classifies the response pattern and detects when momentum shifts, and the Pulse timeline logs every significant change as a beat.
+The claims layer classifies the response pattern and detects when momentum shifts.

-That's the first 10%.
+That is the first 10%.
 The rest is where the system starts working for you.
-Run the Content Health Scanner on any post with a poll to see which claims are current, which are stale, and what the consensus network says about them.
+Run the Content Health Scanner on any post with a poll to see which claims are current and which are stale.

 From Activity to Intelligence